Services Offered by Assisted Living Communities

 - If you have special dietary needs, how will they be handled?

 In a study conducted by The Center for Disease Control in 2010, 93% of Residential Care Facilities provide special diets for residents.

-In the same Center for Disease Control survey, 87% of the facilities that provide special diets are served by paid facility employees.
+In the same Center for Disease Control survey, 87% of the facilities that provide special diets receive meals from the paid facility employees.

 How many meals included in the monthly base rate?
 98% of the facilities includes 3 meals a day in the monthly rate.